rivue/Gamified-Study-Tool/README.md

     ✅ change room names text to a good color
-    ✅ add a small pop-up menu when you click on it that currently displays nothing but will display the course name possibly and the play button and mastery of topics in the course as well (course name could be just the topics)
+    ✅ add a small pop-up menu when you click on it that currently displays nothing but will display the course name possibly and the play button and mastery of topics in the course as well (course name could be just the topics) ✅ change from giving questions from lots and lots of "rooms" to questions from one specific room

 RESOURCES:
     - node components: https://vueflow.dev/